Gordon Elliott (journalist)

-Gordon Elliott (born 30 September 1956) is a British Australian journalist and producer, radio and television personality and producer, based now in the United States.
+Gordon Elliott (born 30 September 1956) is a British-born Australian journalist and producer, radio and television personality and producer, based now in the United States.

-Elliott was the executive producer of ABC's former daytime cooking related talk show The Chew, and had his own eponymous TV talk show program, between 1994 and 1997 The Gordon Elliott Show and Door Knock Dinners.
+Elliott was the executive producer of ABC's former daytime cooking-related talk show The Chew, and he had his own eponymous TV talk show program between 1994 and 1997, The Gordon Elliott Show, as well as Door Knock Dinners.

 Early life and early career

 Elliott was born in Everton, Liverpool, England, but grew up in Lewisham, New South Wales, Australia.
 He was educated at Christian Brothers' High School, Lewisham.
-While studying as a Sydney student, Elliott worked part-time on a radio show and ended up on Good Morning Australia He also appeared as the Australian anchorman for the 1984 Olympic Concert Gala.
+While studying as a Sydney student, Elliott worked part-time on a radio show and ended up on Good Morning Australia.'
+He also appeared as the Australian anchorman for the 1984 Olympic Concert Gala.
 The gala marked his third trip to Los Angeles, as he had earlier flown to Los Angeles to fill in as host of American Top 40 first in 1979 and again in 1980.
 At the time of his first AT40 appearance, which introduced him to American audiences, he was the youngest substitute host in the program's history.

 After several jobs hosting morning news programs and landing work as the feature reporter on the Fox Television show A Current Affair (produced by New York's WNYW) in 1987, Elliott appeared as the house-entering feature reporter on WNYW's morning news program Good Day New York.